mharish2797/Car-routing-using-MDP-Reinforcement-Learning/README.md

 # Car-routing-using-MDP-Reinforcement-Learning
-A Car routing algorithm using Markov Decision processes like Value iteration and Policy iteration to avoid obstacle collisions.
+CSCI 561 Project - A Car routing algorithm using Markov Decision processes like Value iteration and Policy iteration to avoid obstacle collisions.